zzzprojects/EntityFramework-FAQ/docs2/pages/documentations/data-annotations/table.md

 - The `Table` attribute overrides this default convention.
 - It is applied to an entity to specify the name of the database table that the entity should map to.

+The following example specifies that the `Book` entity should map to a database table named `BooksInfo`.

 ```csharp
 [Table("BooksInfo")]
 public class Book